-When you are pregnant, a number of annoying health problems will come up every now and then.
-It is very important to have a clear idea about which ones need immediate medical attention, and which can be relieved by some simple changes.
+When you are pregnant, several annoying health problems will come up now and then.
+It is very important to clearly understand which ones need immediate medical attention and which can be relieved by some simple changes.

-Here is a list of the most common health problems that almost everyone faces at some point in their pregnancy.
+Here is a list of the most common health problems that almost everyone faces during their pregnancy.

 Indigestion and Heartburn